pyflies/pyflies/docs/flow.md

 ## Passing arguments to tests and screens

 As you may have notice in the above example, we may pass arguments to the screens and tests.
-These arguments will be available for expression evaluation in the tests/screens.
+These arguments will be available as variables in the context of the test/screen.

 For example:

         execute Parity(practice true, random true, some_param 42)

 Argument can have any name and any value type.
-There are two arguments from test execution of `bool` type that have special treatment: `practice` and `random`.
-Default values of both params is `false`.
+Two arguments of `bool` type have special meaning: `practice` and `random`.
+Default values of both those params is `false`.
+These params are applicable only to test execution.

 If `practice` is set to `true` then the execution will not record any data.
 If `random` is set to `true` then trials of the test will be randomized.

-## Looping
+## Repeating

-A flow definition may contain loops.
+A flow definition may contain repeat loops.
 Loop can be specified for a single test execution or for a block of statements. `repeat` keyword define the looping statement.
 There are two form of `repeat`: `repeat <x> times` and `repeat with`.

 ### `repeat <x> times`